Private connection

 Warning

-You cannot set up multiple private connections to a single cloud network in one point of presence.
-For redundancy purposes, you can set up multiple private connections in a cloud network at different points of presence, but no more than one such private connection per point of presence.
+However, you cannot set up multiple private connections to a single cloud network at the same point of presence.
+For redundancy purposes, you can set up multiple private connections per cloud network in different points of presence.

-Maximum IP MTU for a private connection is 8,910 bytes.
-Changing IP MTU on the Yandex Cloud equipment is not allowed.
+The maximum IP MTU for a private connection is 8,910 bytes.
+Yandex Cloud equipment does not support changing the IP MTU.

 Point-to-point subnet

 To set up a private connection, you need a point-to-point subnet.
-It is used to configure IP connectivity between the Yandex Cloud equipment and the client or telecom provider equipment.
+It is used to configure IP connectivity between the Yandex Cloud equipment and the customer or telecom provider equipment.

 or /31

-You can use the following IP address ranges in point-to-point subnets:
+You can use the following IP address ranges in your point-to-point subnet:

 10.0.0.0/8